adequatej/open-source-tools/README.md

 <!-- BEGIN TOOLS -->
 ### Compare Tools
-For detailed information, visit the respective category pages below:
+For a comparison of tools by categories, visit the respective category pages below:
 - [Communication](docs/tools/communication.md)
 - [Other](docs/tools/other.md)
 <!-- END TOOLS -->